-A whopping seventy percent of all commercial buildings that were built prior to 1980 have not had commercial HVAC replacements or upgrades!
-Because of this, there is an estimated five million buildings are long overdue for a commercial HVAC replacement.
+A whopping 70% of all commercial buildings built prior to 1980 have not had commercial HVAC replacements or upgrades!
+Because of this, there are an estimated five million buildings that are long overdue for a commercial HVAC replacement.
 If your building is one of these, here are a few important facts for you to consider before you tackle this important retrofit.

 Commercial HVAC Replacement Saves Energy and Money

-If you own or manage a building, one of the biggest advantages to commercial HVAC replacement is the fact that a new HVAC system will always run more efficiently, i.e. the system will use less energy to operate.
+If you own or manage a building, there is one big advantage to commercial HVAC replacement.
+The fact is a new HVAC system will always run more efficiently and use less energy to operate.
 This will save you a very significant amount of money.
 Energy prices per kilowatt hours range from six to twelve cents or more, depending on where your building is located.
 Therefore, the cost savings will be greater in regions where the electricity rates are higher.
-However, energy costs are currently rising substantially almost everywhere so you are bound to save a ton of money with a commercial HVAC replacement regardless of where your building is located.
-This is especially true if you add up your energy cost savings over the lifetime of your new commercial HVAC system.
+However, energy costs are currently rising substantially almost everywhere so you are bound to save a ton of money with a commercial HVAC replacement.
+This is regardless of where your building is located.
+This is especially true if you add up your energy cost savings over the lifetime of your commercial HVAC system.